menu

 Overview

 Milton is a tiny town located in the state of North Carolina.
 With a population of 154 people and just one neighborhood, Milton is the 563rd largest community in North Carolina.
-Much of the housing stock in Milton was built prior to World War II, making it one of the older and more historic towns in the country.
+Milton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Milton is generally considered to be a blue-collar town.
-37.70% of the Milton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Milton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Milton is a town of service providers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Milton who work in healthcare suport services (14.75%), food service (11.48%), and teaching (9.84%).
+There are especially a lot of people living in Milton who work in food service (17.86%), healthcare suport services (12.50%), and architecture and engineering (10.71%).

 Also of interest is that Milton has more people living here who work in computers and math than 95% of the places in the US.